-Whether you're a small business or a multi-national enterprise, the place to start for rolling out Teams is Get started.
-It walks you through a small-scale Teams rollout, which may be all you need if you're a small business.
+Whether you're a small business or a multi-national, the place to start for rolling out Teams is Get started.
+It walks you through a small-scale Teams rollout, which may be all you need if you're a small business, or if you're rolling out Teams quickly as your first Microsoft 365 or Office 365 workload to support remote workers.
 If you're a larger organization, use Get started to pilot Teams with a small group of early adopters so you can learn about Teams and start planning your org-wide deployment.

 Recommended path to Teams

 We recommend rolling out Teams in stages, workload by workload, as your organization is ready.
 You don't have to wait until you've completed one step before you move to the next.
 Some orgs may want to roll out all Teams features at once, while others may prefer a phased approach.
 Here are the Teams workloads, in the order we recommend rolling them out:

 Adoption hub: Throughout your Teams rollout, be sure to take advantage of these resources to help drive Teams adoption.